Sam has been mining Bitcoin and other cryptocurrencies since 2013. He has experience building and optimizing GPU and ASIC mining systems.

 The final step before you can begin mining with NiceHash is to run the benchmark test.
 The benchmarking process will test each of the different miners on your specific hardware to measure their performance.

-Often the quick or standard benchmarks will fail with unusual errors whereas the precise typically completes without errors.
+Often the quick or standard benchmarks will fail with unusual errors, whereas the precise benchmark typically completes without errors.

 Starting the Miner

-Once the benchmark has completed the client is ready to start mining.
+Once the benchmark has finished, the client is ready to start mining.
 You can click the start button to manually start the miner if it did not start automatically.

 After a few minutes, NiceHash will have enough data to provide a daily estimate of your earnings.
 The earnings estimate will fluctuate based on the performance of your computer hardware and also the real-time value of the cryptocurrencies.

-You will receive a payout to your wallet once you're earnings reach .001 Bitcoins.
+You will receive a payout to your wallet once your earnings reach 0.001 Bitcoin.